maurice-35/sei-project-3/README.md

 - `users.js` deals with user requests.

-The code below is from `Products Controllers`.
+The code below is from the `products file` in the `controllers folder`.